Episode 171

-Hi, I am Georgiana, your English teacher and founder of SpeakEnglishPodcast.com.
-And I am here to help you speak English fluently with no grammar and no textbooks.
+Hi, I am Georgiana, your English teacher and founder of SpeakEnglishPodcast.com. and I am here to help you speak English fluently with no grammar and no textbooks.

 Today, I will talk about different ways to greet someone while avoiding physical contact as much as possible.